ArrayBot: Reinforcement Learning for Generalizable Distributed Manipulation through Touch: Learning the Control Policies

-\paragraph{Metrics.} In \textit{lifting} and \textit{flipping}, we compare the averaged accumulated returns and the survival steps of each episode.
-The survival step refers to the steps an object could stay on the robot without falling.
-The survival step has a maximum of $100$.
+\textbf{Metrics.} In \textit{lifting} and \textit{flipping}, we compare the averaged accumulated returns and the survival steps of each episode.
+The survival step refers to the steps an object could stay on the robot without falling, whose maximum is $100$.

-\paragraph{Compared methods.} To study the necessity of our reshaped action space, we train the same PPO algorithm in the following action spaces: (i) \textit{LAP only} in the spatial domain; (ii) \textit{LAP+DCT-25} that preserves all of the $25$ channels in the frequency domain; and (iii) \textit{LAP+DCT-6} that considers only the $6$ lowest-frequency channels.
+\textbf{Compared methods.} To study the necessity of our reshaped action space, we train the same PPO algorithm in the following action spaces: (i) \textit{LAP only} in the spatial domain; (ii) \textit{LAP+DCT-25} that preserves all of the $25$ channels in the frequency domain; and (iii) \textit{LAP+DCT-6} that considers only the $6$ lowest-frequency channels.